-At Park Avenue Solutions, we believe that flaws in processes, not in people, are at the root of almost all inefficiencies and issues in business.
+Flaws in processes, not in people, are at the root of almost all inefficiencies and issues in business.
 With an understanding of basic Lean principles and a selection of tools to identify, analyze, and address process issues, your organization can EMPOWER EXCELLENCE in your people and move toward more efficient, customer-focused, profitable, Lean operations.

 Whether you’re a newcomer to Lean or a seasoned practitioner, a quick primer (or reminder) about Lean Principles and Lean Tools is a good place to start our journey.

 We're here to support your Lean Journey, no matter what your job title, industry, or level of experience.
-Welcome!

 The primary benefit of 5S is improved efficiency by eliminating waste related to looking for, moving, or storing things or information.
 Implementing 5S can also improve safety and quality by removing excess steps and standardizing optimal patterns and can increase worker satisfaction by creating a better work environment.